mickem/nscp-docs/docs/tutorial/index.md

 ## Choosing a transport/protocol

-NSClient++ supports several transports and you can use either one or several of these or you can create your own cusom transport.
+NSClient++ supports several transports and you can use either one or several of these or you can create your own custom transport.
 Transports are methods which facilitates communication between Monitoring server and your server.
 You can look at this much like for instance HTTP (which you are using now) and FTP.
 They both support transferring files but they have slightly different approaches so things work differently but the end result is the same.
-A file gets transfered.
+A file gets transferred.
 In our case the end result is that a monitoring result gets submitted to Monitoring server.

 * NSClient (check_nt)
   Old legacy protocol which only has some basic checks and is intended for backwards compatibility.